 Documentation is the physical evidence of HR.
 Performance improvement plans.
 Written warnings.
 Investigation notes.
 Termination rationale.
 Offer letters with consistent terms.
 Without this paper trail, you cannot defend decisions that get challenged — and eventually, decisions get challenged.

-If your HR documentation lives in email threads, memory, and informal conversations, you do not have HR infrastructure.
+If your HR documentation lives in email threads, memory, and informal conversations, you don't have HR infrastructure.
 You have exposure.

 A manager made a comment that upset the team.
 A supervisor is accused of playing favorites in a way that looks discriminatory.
 A senior employee is creating a hostile dynamic and everyone knows it but no one has addressed it formally.